tensorflow/models/tutorials/image/cifar10_estimator/README.md

                          --train_steps=1000

 # Run the model on 2 GPUs using GPU as parameter server.
-# It will run an experiment, which for local setting basically means it will run stop training
+# It will run an experiment, which for local settings basically means it will perform
-# a couple of times to perform evaluation.
+# evaluation during training.
 $ python cifar10_main.py --data_dir=/prefix/to/downloaded/data/cifar-10-batches-bin \
                          --model_dir=/tmp/cifar10 \
                          --is_cpu_ps=False \